-Traditional sequential project management or methodologies are run in a linear fashion, following 5 phases: initiation, planning, execution, common monitoring, and closure.
+Traditional sequential project or management methodologies are run in a linear fashion, following 5 phases: initiation, planning, common execution, monitoring, and closure.
 This process requires upfront planning, documentation, and prioritisation (Salameh 2014; Jovanovic and Beric 2018).
 Using this approach requires defining the scope up front and setting the project requirements at the start.